miffili/freeCodeCamp/FED-tictactoe/README.md

 - as a user, I can choose whether I want to play as X or O

 #### Implementation
 The last two projects for the Front End Development Certificate are games.
 The Tic Tac Toe was a challenge in terms of building the AI for the cpu.
-With this project I got a better understand of recursion and the minimax algorithmus.
+With this project I got a better understanding of recursion and the minimax algorithmus.
 Once I figured it all out it was really fun to build this game.

 #### Made with
 - HTML, CSS, vanilla JavaScript